racket/racket/racket/src/native-libs/README.txt

   ..../{i686,x86_64}-w64-mingw32/lib/libstdc++.la
 may be wrong, in which case you'll need to fix it by hand.

-For Mac OS (i386 and x86_64 on Intel, ppc on PowerPC):
+For Mac OS cross-compile for i386 and ppc on PowerPC are similarly histrociall supported, but might not work anymore.

-The script assumes that "/Developer/SDKs/MacOSX10.6.sdk" (for 32-bit builds) and "/Developer/SDKs/MacOSX10.9.sdk" (for 64-bit builds) are available.
+The script assumes that "/Library/Developer/CommandLineTools/SDKs/MacOSX10.6.sdk" is available.

 The build used to use the 10.5 SDK, which you can get it out out of